Oukaishen/dailyJava/Future/Future.md

 int actualResult = futureResult.get(); // just an example, need to wrap it in try-catch
 ```

-At this point, please ignore the right hand side of the code `es.submit()` , it is just an method that give us an Future.
-This is useful because, we wont be blocked at the line of code.
-We don't need to wait until the `CallableDemo` finish.
+At this point, please ignore the right hand side of the code `es.submit()` , it is just a method that give us a Future object.
+This is useful because, we won't be blocked at the line of code.
+We don't need to wait until the `CallableDemo` task finishes.
 Future class also provides some methods that can tell us if the actual result is ready or not, like `isDone`.

 ***In short, Future class give us a way to compute "asynchronously", it provides a "fake"/"pretend" result instantly.
 Dont need to wait, just go ahead in the code.
 Come back and retrieve the actual result when it is ready.***